chnoor999/game-app-project/README.md

 Responsiveness:
 Different styles are applied for large and small mobile screens.
 Different styling is applied for landscape and portrait modes.

+State Management
+App state is managed by context api